reajmorais/about_me/about_reajmorais.md

 - 👋 Hi, I’m @reajmorais!
-- 👀 I’m interested in building a nice portfolio and learn a tiny bit every day.
+- 👀 I’m interested in building a nice portfolio here on Git and learn a tiny bit every day.
+Since takes some practice to learn, and I'm just starting, I'll try to submit little projects every now and then.
-- 🌱 I’m currently studying Computing Science at Universidade Federal de Campina Grande (UFCG)
+- 🌱 I’m currently studyingat Universidade Federal de Campina Grande (UFCG).
+I'm on my first semester on my major, Computing Science.
 - 💞️ For now, I need to learn more before start collaborating, but as soon as I feel ready, count me in!
 - 📫 Reach me through my e-mail: reajmorais@gmail.com!